philipstanislaus/performant-array-to-tree/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 [![npm license](https://img.shields.io/npm/l/performant-array-to-tree.svg)](https://www.npmjs.com/package/performant-array-to-tree)

-Converts an array of items with ids and parent ids to a nested tree in a performant `O(n)` way.
+Converts an array of items with ids and parent ids to a nested tree in a performant way (time complexity `O(n)`).
 Runs in browsers and node.

 ## Why another package

-Other packages have stricter assumptions or are not as performant, as they often use multiple loops or recursion.
+Other packages have stricter assumptions or are not as performant, as they often use nested loops or recursion.
 For example:

 [o-unflatten](https://www.npmjs.com/package/o-unflatten) requires the input to be ordered such that parent nodes always come before their children.
-[array-to-tree](https://www.npmjs.com/package/array-to-tree) uses two loops (runs with `O(2n)`), one for grouping all items by their parents, and one for creating the tree.
-[un-flatten-tree](https://www.npmjs.com/package/un-flatten-tree) uses 2 nested loops (runs even worse with `O(n^2)`).
+[un-flatten-tree](https://www.npmjs.com/package/un-flatten-tree) uses 2 nested loops (time complexity `O(n^2)`).

 This implementation does not require any order of items in the input array and focuses on runtime performance.
-By only using a single loop (runs with `O(n)`).
+It uses an index and a single loop (time complexity `O(n)`).
 It was inspired by [this discussion](http://stackoverflow.com/questions/444296/how-to-efficiently-build-a-tree-from-a-flat-structure) on StackOverflow.

 ## Installation